 A .308 AR offers a lot of amazing advantages.
 They carry more ammo, have better controls, and are modular, allowing you to mount a lot of accessories that are made for AR-15s.
 However, these are the advantages of the AR platform in general.
 To consider the advantages of a .308 AR compared to an AR-15, we need to consider the advantages of the caliber.

 Of course, every caliber is designed with its specific applications in mind, and both .308/7.62 NATO and .223/5.56 NATO are very capable calibers used by militaries all over the world.
 However, the .308 AR does have some advantages over an AR-15.

 Better Stopping Power

-The .308 caliber has a much bigger projectile than 5.56, and because of the extra powder, it also moves faster and has more energy.
+The .308 caliber has a much bigger projectile than 5.56, and because of the extra powder, it also has more energy.
 All of these things translate to better stopping power, which means that the .308 can incapacitate bigger targets with fewer shots.
 This is why a .308 AR would be much more effective for hunting deer and other big game than a 5.56 AR-15.
 Moreover, in a self-defense situation, you can be certain that a single shot from a .308 AR would stop an intruder.

 Things to Consider When Choosing AR-10 Uppers

 Unlike AR-15s, which were adopted by the military, and therefore have a standard that all manufacturers follow, the AR-10 wasn't adopted, and therefore, does not have any single military standard.
 This is why different manufacturers made their own modifications to the design, which has led to multiple different styles of .308 ARs.
 However, two of the most popular styles are the Armalite and the DPMS styles.